• Project Fresh Start - Free and Fresh Food

 Our projects

-Our current projects include our community lunches which run on the first and last Saturday of each month at Orwil Street Community House, 16 Orwil Street Frankston, Victoria and the community fridge which is located at 20 Young St, Frankston, Victoria.
+Our current projects include our community lunches which run on the first and last Saturday of each month at Orwil Street Community House, 16 Orwil Street Frankston, Victoria.

 Our food is available to everyone in the community and it is very important to us to provide a safe and inclusive space for people to connect and feel welcome.
 Our core belief is that every person should have access to fresh healthy plant based food.